centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 ### Custom check command definition

 You now have the ability to define your own check commands, allowing for customized monitoring configurations.
-To maintain system integrity, this feature is secured by a whitelist mechanism (this requires a poller update), ensuring only authorized commands are executed.
+To maintain system integrity, this feature is secured by a whitelist mechanism, ensuring only authorized commands are executed.
+As an important note, whether or not you plan to use this feature, it may introduce a security vulnerability if you do not update your poller by following [this procedure](../installation/poller-update-upgrade.md).

 ### Dashboards Beta